Talk ~ Laugh ~ Share ~ Feast ~ Learn ~ Grow

 Why Believe the Bible? with Rev. Michael Spangler

-Michael Spangler is currently working on translating from the Latin van Mastricht’s Theologica theoretico-practico, a comprehensive manual of exegesis, dogmatics, elenctics, and practice, a mature and wholesome example of late 17th-century Reformed Orthodoxy.
+Michael Spangler has done work on translating from the Latin van Mastricht’s Theologica theoretico-practico, a comprehensive manual of exegesis, dogmatics, elenctics, and practice, a mature and wholesome example of late 17th-century Reformed Orthodoxy.
 Jonathan Edwards said of it, “Take Mastricht for divinity in general, doctrine, practice and controversy, or as an universal system of divinity; and it is much better than Turretin or any other book in the world, excepting the Bible, in my opinion.”

 Rev. Spangler’s three talks were informative and practical.
 Translating von Mastricht is one of the most important retrievals of our time.
 Volumes 1 and 2 of the Theoretical-Practical Theology have already been published with four more volumes to follow.
 You can purchase them here from Heritage Books.

 Theoretical-Practical Theology and the Bible: Mastricht’s life, his Theoretical-Practical Theology, and its chapter on Scripture.

 In the Arena with the Bible’s Enemies: Mastricht’s methodical defense of Scripture’s truth and divine authority.

 Defending the Bible in Your Own Life: Mastricht’s wise counsel for Christian apologetics today.

 Ecclesiastes: Life in a Fallen World with Dr. Ben Shaw